 The Commission's website states: "[F]rom 1 January 2019 onwards the UK will not be able to auction allowances, allocate allowances for free to operators or exchange international credits for as long as this suspension remains in place".

 The UK government therefore does not intend to issue any 2019 allowances unless and until this suspension is lifted, according to the guidance.

-The EU ETS is a carbon trading scheme which applies to around 11,000 heavy energy users in the UK including power stations, oil refineries, offshore platforms and manufacturers of heavy industry.
+The EU ETS is a carbon trading scheme which applies to around 11,000 heavy energy users, around 1,000 of which are in the UK.
+Such users include power stations, oil refineries, offshore platforms and manufacturers of heavy industry.
 The EU ETS requires operators of these installations to measure and report their carbon emissions over the relevant yearly period, and to surrender allowances in proportion to the emissions from their installations.
 EU ETS participants are typically given some of these allowances, but have to purchase others through auctions.

 The UK will no longer be able to participate in the EU ETS from exit day onwards in a 'no deal' Brexit scenario.
 The UK does, however, intend to retain the current monitoring, reporting and verification requirements for operations, in order to maintain continuity and aid in its transition to a long-term UK-specific carbon pricing approach.

 At the 2018 Budget, the UK government announced its intention to introduce a Carbon Emissions Tax in a no-deal Brexit scenario.
 This tax would apply to all stationary installations currently participating in the EU ETS, but would not apply to aviation.
 The tax would initially be set at £16 per tonne of carbon dioxide emitted over and above an installation's emissions allowances, based on the installation's free allowance allocation under the EU ETS.